birdsofblacksand/birdsofblacksand.github.io/draft.md

 ### Our hero enters the contest.

-The next challenger - a perfectly average Player Character!
+The next challenger - our perfectly average Player Character!

 ![An entirely average human](/images/average_human.jpg)